 Marina Beach is the second longest beach in the world stretching a length of 13 km.
 The top attractions of Marina Beach are the bird’s eye view of Chennai from the tall lighthouse.
-When you’re taking a stroll on the sands, you will meet the likes of Mahatma Gandhi, Triumph of Labour statue, George Uglow Pope, and Robert Caldwell along the way.
-Tourists can see how fisherman starting their day in the early morning and in the evening, people are coming with their families.
+When you’re taking a stroll on the sands, you will meet the likes of Mahatma Gandhi, the Triumph of Labour statue, George Uglow Pope, and Robert Caldwell along the way.
+Tourists can see how fisherman start their day in the early morning and the evening, people are coming with their families.

 Unfortunately, it isn’t the cleanest stretches of sand and ocean.
 That’s why you can ditch this place and head to these less crowded, lovely beaches in Chennai i.e. Elliot’s Beach, Golden Beach, Kovalam Beach, and Mahabalipuram Beach.
 I still remember the sudden burst of excitement I got, when I first filled my lungs with the salty smell of the sea on Marina Beach.
 The first time I dipped my toes on the beach, it was the most wonderful feeling.
 But if you love the city’s soul and love to watch the people, you will love this place.

 Elliot Beach is also known as Besant Nagar Beach.
 If you don’t want to squeeze with the crowd and you’re fond of watching serene beauty and clean brown sands, you could have a whale of a time here in the beautiful atmosphere.
 An early morning walk at Elliot Beach is a must to feel the core beauty of Chennai.